Finding a field in a Zariski-like structure: Properties of the group

-\begin{theorem} Let $\M$ be a quasiminimal pregeometry structure that does not interpret a non-classical group.
-Suppose there is a group configuration in $\M$ with $n=2$.
-Then, there is an algebraically closed field in $\M^{eq}$. \end{theorem}
+\begin{theorem} Let $\M$ be a quasiminimal pregeometry structure, and suppose there is a group configuration in $\M$ with $n=2$.
+Then, there is either an algebraically closed field or a non-classical group in $\M^{eq}$. \end{theorem}

 From now on, a group configuration with $n=2$ will be called a \emph{field configuration}.